openequella/openequella.github.io/guides/WizardControlsReferenceGuide.md

 ## Wizard controls overview

-The EQUELLA Administration Console enables the creation and customization of a variety of user wizards.
+The openEQUELLA Administration Console enables the creation and customization of a variety of user wizards.
 Each of these wizards contains a range of controls that translate to checkboxes, buttons and fields etc. to prompt users to input text, make selections, upload files and various other actions.

 The purpose of this reference guide is to describe the controls available to contribution wizards; where and why each control is used and how they are configured in the Administration Console Collection Definition Editor.
 Some of the wizard controls are also used to configure advanced searches in the Administration Console Advanced Search Editor and these controls are referenced accordingly.

-Please note that this guide has been developed to best reflect the full capabilities of EQUELLA, and as such may differ in appearance to your own installation.
+Please note that this guide has been developed to best reflect the full capabilities of openEQUELLA, and as such may differ in appearance to your own installation.

 ## Wizard controls
 Wizard controls are configured in the Administration Console.
 A choice of controls can be added to:
 * Contribution wizards—created in the Collection Definition Editor.
-Refer to the EQUELLA Collection Definitions Configuration Guide for information on the editor.
+Refer to the openEQUELLA Collection Definitions Configuration Guide for information on the editor.
 * Advanced search wizards—created in the Advanced Searches Editor.
-Refer to the EQUELLA Advanced Search Configuration Guide for information on the editor.
+Refer to the openEQUELLA Advanced Search Configuration Guide for information on the editor.

 All wizard controls can be added to a contribution wizard while an Advanced search wizard can contain only the following controls:
    * Calendar